-- 1. We (insert names) live and/or represent the following individuals , who live in the area known as , where the project is being carried out (name and/or a brief description of the Bank-financed operation and the name of the country where the operation is taking place).
-Our names and contact information are attached. - 2.
-We have suffered or are likely to suffer harm as a result of the IDB's failure to correctly apply the following relevant policies (cite the operational policy or policies deemed not to have been complied with by the Bank). - 3.
-Describe the direct, material harm that is occurring or is likely to occur and its relationship to relevant operational policy noncompliance. - 4.
-We have complained to the IDB Management on the following dates (list dates and names of IDB officials who were contacted) by (explain how the complaint was delivered, e.g., meeting, letter, phone call).
-Explain whether there was a response from Management, and so, what the result was.
-Enter any other information about prior contact with the Bank. - 5.
-We choose (enter Consultation or Compliance Review Phase, or both) or (if not known) We would like an explanation of the options in order to make a decision. - 6.
+- We have suffered or are likely to suffer Harm as a result of the IDB's failure to comply with one or more of its Relevant Operational Policies (cite the Operational Policy or Policies deemed not to have been complied with by the Bank, if known). - (Describe the direct, material Harm that is occurring or is likely to occur and why you think it is related to relevant operational policy noncompliance). - 4.
+We have complained to IDB Management on the following dates (list dates and names of IDB officials who were contacted) by (explain how the complaint was delivered, e.g., meeting, letter, phone call).
+Management's response was (explain whether there was a response from Management, and so, what the result was.
+Enter any other information about prior contact with the Bank). - We choose (enter Consultation or Compliance Review Phase, or both or if not known enter: We would like an explanation of the options in order to make a decision) - 6.
 If you believe it is necessary for the ICIM to treat your identity as confidential, please so indicate, including the rationale. - 7.
 We request that the ICIM respond to our Request.